pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 Most programs should experience a substantial speed improvement by being compiled with a ZCX run-time.
 This is especially true for
-tasking applications or applications with many exception handlers.}
+tasking applications or applications with many exception handlers.
+Note however that the ZCX run-time does not support asynchronous abort of tasks (``abort`` and ``select-then-abort`` constructs) and will instead implement abort by polling points in the runtime.
+You can also add additional polling points explicitly if needed in your application via ``pragma Abort_Defer``.

 This section summarizes which combinations of threads and exception support are supplied on various GNAT platforms.
-It then shows how to select a particular library either permanently or temporarily, explains the properties of (and tradeoffs among) the various threads libraries, and provides some additional information about several specific platforms.

 .. _Summary_of_Run-Time_Configurations: